Taking care of our client’s accounting and taxation compliance needs and provide planning to minimize tax and maximize wealth creation.

 9. Underused Housing Tax Filing ("UHT"):

 Effective for 2022, the Federal government introduced a 1% tax on the value of vacant or underused residential property for certain owners.
 (This is a separate reporting from those implemented by certain provinces and municipalities.)
-'Excluded owners' (a defined term, including Canadian citizens or permanent residents) do not need to file the Federal UHT return.
+'Excluded owners' (a defined term, including Canadian citizens or permanent residents) do not need to "file" the Federal UHT return.
+Effective on January 1, 2023, changes to the UHT legislation amended the definition of 'Excluded owners' to include Canadian private corporations with less than 10% foreign ownership (and certain other partnerships and trusts).

 If the owner is not an 'Excluded owner', certain owners may still be eligible to can claim one of the 'Exemptions' from the tax however, the owner of the residential property must still submit the UHT return even though no tax is owing.
 The due date of this filing is April 30, with significant penalties assessed for late filings.